 The New 1040 Form for 2018 Taxes

 - Page 1 of the form has all of your personal information, such as your name and SSN, filing status, dependent information, and so on.
-(Actually, the new 1040 form would have been 29 lines if these items were on numbered lines as in the past but, overall, the new form would still be shorter.)
 Your signature and your tax preparer’s information now appear on the front of the form too.
 And that’s it for page 1.

-- Page 2 has everything that goes between your personal information and your signature.
-Well, not exactly everything.
-Yes, you’ll find most of the basics such as wages, income and dividends, a place to put the standard deduction or itemized deduction total, the child tax credit and earned income credit and, most important, lines for your total tax and refund or balance due.
+- Page 2 has the rest of the return, unless you need the other Schedules—nearly everything that goes between your personal information and your signature.
+You’ll find most of the basics such as wages, income and dividends, a place to put the standard deduction or itemized deduction total, the child tax credit and earned income credit and, most important, lines for your total tax and refund or balance due.

 But what happened to everything else?
 Details such as business income, capital gains, self-employment tax, and several other kinds of tax credits, just to name a few?
-Answer, there are six new schedules that contain the detail that is summarized on page 2 of the redesigned 1040 form for 2018.
+Answer is, there are six new schedules that contain the detail that is summarized on page 2 of the redesigned 1040 Form for 2018.

 - The line numbers on the new schedules correspond to the line numbers on the old 1040.
 For instance, capital gains go on line 13 of the Schedule 1; health savings account deductions go on line 25.
-Line 21 is still “miscellaneous income;” these are all just on Schedule 1 now.
+Line 21 is still “other income”; these are all just on Schedule 1 now.

 - The 1040 form for 2018 has dedicated spots to put totals from the new schedules.
 For instance, total income on Schedule 1, line 22 rolls to the new Form 1040, line 6, and is added into your gross income total.

-- Other sub-schedules are still there.
+- Other sub-schedules remain the same.
 A sole proprietor must still complete Schedule C, but net business income now transfers to line 12 of Schedule 1 instead of directly to Form 1040, with the total income shown on Schedule 1 then being transferred to Form 1040.

-Schedule 4: Other taxes.
 Schedule 4 is used for additional taxes and penalties that may be more common, including self-employment tax, the 10% early withdrawal penalty on IRAs, and the shared responsibility payment for not having health insurance coverage.
-That last one does go away in 2019 but it’s still around for your 2018 tax return if you didn’t have health insurance or didn’t qualify for any of the many exemptions.